 - Dried Fruit - there are so many different varieties, raisins, pineapple, apples...

 This bread pudding will store in the refrigerator for up to 5 days when kept tightly sealed.
-When frozen, the left overs will remain viable for up to 2 months.
+When frozen, the leftovers will remain viable for up to 2 months.
+In order to make storage as easy and convenient as possible, allow the whole pudding to chill completely, cut it into portions, and store individually.

 Making this recipe in advance and re heating it is so simple and convenient, we actually suggest doing it for best practice in general, (see the second to last step in the process pictures above)!